git-lfs/git-lfs/README.md

 The client is written in Go, with pre-compiled binaries available for Mac, Windows, Linux, and FreeBSD.
-Check out the [website](http://git-lfs.github.com) for an overview of features.
+Check out the [website](http://git-lfs.github.com) for an overview of all features.

 ## Getting Started